weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 ## Return Value

-The [`ZonedDateTimeAssertions`](../ZonedDateTimeAssertions.md) to use for asserting an ZonedDateTime.
+The [`ZonedDateTimeAssertions`](../ZonedDateTimeAssertions.md) to use for asserting a ZonedDateTime.

 ## See Also